SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 > To edit a dashboard, click on the cogwheel on the top-right and select "Edit Dashboard".

-In order to grant permissions to a specific users, first deselect both "Dashboard visible to all users" and deselect "Apply dashboard to all devices of type "_type_".
+In order to grant permissions to specific users,  deselect both "Dashboard visible to all users" and deselect "Apply dashboard to all devices of type "_type_".

 ![Add permissions](/guides/users-guide/dashboardaddright.png)